nathanpeura/FGym_EE599/gym_host_src/README.md

 ## gym_host_src

 This folder contains a host program and a post_execution program.
+Put the XCLBIN in this folder or change the path within the host program.

+XCLBIN link to download: https://drive.google.com/file/d/1InDg85QK_Yb4-Slgy8VuII7O8VTwHMhL/view?usp=sharing

 ### Files
 The host_program.py is used to run the benchmark for the FPGA device.
 There are parameters within the file that the user can manually configure for their own test.